huynguyenbao/huynguyenbao.github.io/_posts/2020-08-19-harris-corner-detection.md

   - Computer Vision
 ---

 **A Corner** is a point whose local neighborhood stands in two dominant and different edge directions.
 In other words, a corner can be interpreted as the junction of two edges, where an edge is a sudden change in image brightness.
-Corners are the important features in the image, and they are generally termed as interest points which are invariant to translation, rotation and illumination.
+Corners are the important features in the image, and they are generally termed as interest points that are invariant to translation, rotation, and illumination.

 Formulation and Solution
 -----

-**The Harris corner detector** uses geometry property of corners to detect them.
-As you see in the first image in figure 2, content of green window does not change when we shift the window in all direction.
-In the second, when the window lies on edge, its content does not change along edge direction, only change when shifting in other directions.
-Finally, is the case window lies on corner, the content of window varies when we shifts it in **all directions**.
-So that, we will find the corner region by placing a window in that place, if window content varies strongly in all directions, that region is corner.
-The **window content varies strongly** definition is measured by sum of square distance (SSD).
+**The Harris corner detector** uses the geometry property of corners to detect them.
+As you see in the first image in figure 2, the content of the green window does not change when we shift the window in all directions.
+In the second, when the window lies on edges, its content does not change along the edge direction, only changes when shifting in other directions.
+Finally, in cases the window lies on a corner, the content of the window varies when we shift it in **all directions**.
+So, we will find the corner region by placing a window in that place, if window content varies strongly in all directions, that region is the corner.
+The **window content varies strongly** definition is measured by taking sum of square distance (SSD).

 <p align="center">
     <img width="400"  src="/figure/harris_corner/corner.png"/>